henrychris/cleanarchtemplate/README.md

 ## Description

-This is my personal template for projects in C#.
-It has consistent folder structure, and responses for the API.
+This is my template for projects in C#.
+It has a consistent folder structure and responses for the API.
 An editorconfig file is also included.
-The template mixes the  Architecture with Vertical Slice Architecture.
+The template mixes Clean  Architecture with Vertical Slice Architecture.

 ## Installation